N-336, Request for a Hearing on a Decision in Naturalization Proceedings (Under Section 336 of the INA)

 Number of Pages

 11/08/19.
 Starting June 1, 2020, we will only accept the 11/08/19 edition.
 Until then, you can use the 12/23/16 edition.
 You can find the edition date at the bottom of the page on the form and instructions.

 Dates are listed in mm/dd/yy format.

 Where to File

-You must create an online account to file your Form N-336 online.
+You must create a USCIS online account.
 Having an online account will also allow you to:

 - Pay your filing fee online;

 - Check the status of your case;

 - Manage your contact information, including updating your address.